-He Started Vaping As A Teen And Now Says Juul Is 'Impossible To Let Go'
+He Started Vaping As A Teen And Now Says Habit Is 'Impossible To Let Go'

 The head of Colorado's health department, Dr. Larry Wolk, finds it hard to believe industry claims that it isn't marketing to kids.

-"I have to call bs on that," he says, "because the flavors are cotton candy, Frutti Tutti and they have cartoon characters on their labels and you can mix flavors and strengths.
+"I have to call BS on that," he says, "because the flavors are cotton candy, Frutti Tutti and they have cartoon characters on their labels and you can mix flavors and strengths.
 It's really appealing to kids, whether or not they are intentionally marketing to kids."

 Wolk also points to research that suggests youth vaping leads to traditional smoking.
 A January report from the National Academy of Sciences, Engineering and Medicine makes that conclusion.
 "Among youth — who use e-cigarettes at higher rates than adults do — there is substantial evidence that e-cigarette use increases the risk of transitioning to smoking conventional cigarettes," the report finds.